 The ambitious project has already grabbed headlines for being the most expensive TV series ever made, but it’s not like Amazon is gambling on an unknown quantity.
 The original book trilogy written by JRR Tolkien and published from 1954-1955 has sold more than 150 million copies.
 But as prepublicity goes, that’s peanuts compared to the Peter Jackson-directed film trilogy (2001-2003), which made just shy of $3 billion at the box office (with his follow-up prequel movie trilogy The Hobbit adding another $2.9 billion).
-It was the Jackson films that truly created an army of Rings fans, who embraced the tales of hobbits, men, wizards, elves and dwarves battling sorcerers, orcs and ancient evil being Sauron, on an epic scale.
+It was the Jackson films that truly created an army of Rings fans, who embraced the fantastical characters and stories of hobbits, wizards, elves and dwarves battling orcs and the ancient evil being Sauron.

 The Lord of the Rings: The Rings of Power is no mere remake.
 It’s both more interesting and riskier than that.
 So ahead of its big debut, here is everything you need to know about the Amazon Lord of the Rings series release date, cast, plot, and more.

 What Is the Lord of the Rings series release date?